18-1 Web Accessibility (Third Release)

 2.1 This policy applies to all public University Web pages used to conduct core University business.[2]
 While this policy does not apply to non-public course and intranet content, the University maintains its commitment to make such course content accessible consistent with University policy, Section 504 and other applicable laws.
 Students in need of academic/course related accessibility accommodations should contact Student Disability Services as set forth below.

 2.2 Effective August 1, 2018, all new and redesigned University Web pages must be in compliance with the technical guidelines set forth in this policy, unless granted an exception as outlined below.
 The University will prioritize the remediation of highly trafficked pages and core functions of the University (i.e. admission, enrollment paths, advising, etc.).
 Pages not crucial to core University business (pages related to events in the past, etc.), or created on platforms outside of the University (embedded Google Maps, social media feeds, etc.) will be directed to the Web Accessibility Coordinator to facilitate and execute an expedited remediation effort.
+All vendors will need to provide a Voluntary Product Accessibility Template (VPAT) to the University and web-based applications will undergo an accessibility review during the procurement proess.

 2.3 The University is not responsible for user generated content on the platform.
-User generated content is defined as content such as videos, blogs, discussion forum posts, digital images, audio files, and other forms of media that was created by consumers or end-users of an online system or service and is publically available to other consumers and end-users.
+User generated content is defined as content such as videos, blogs, discussion forum posts, digital images, audio files, and other forms of media that was created by consumers or end-users of an online system or service and is publicly available to other consumers and end-users.

 3.0 Policy